BillZaumen/bzdev/docs/index.md

     pages that can display the images as a slide show).
 Webnail has a built-in web server that allows multiple computers to show the same images at the same time.

+      - webnail-pop-icons (Icons for webnail for use with Pop!_OS)

+      - webnail-server (A simplified webnail package that provides a server but cannot create output files or directories - used when only the web server needs to be installed)

+  -  libecdb-java  (the library used to implement a service that can email calendar appointments)

+       - ecdb-javamail (An ecdb service provider that allows ecdb to use javamail)

+       - ecdb-doc (ecdb API documentation using the default style)

+       - ecdb-darkmode-doc (ecdb API documentation using a dark-mode style)

+       - ecdb-desktop (the ecdb desktop files, ecdb command, and man pages)

+       - ecdb-derby (package to configure the Derby database for use with ecdb)

+       - ecdb-pop-icons (ecdb icons for Pop!_OS)

 # Other Package Managers